GameAISchool2024members/ReverseHadesTamagochiVisualNovel/readme.md

 a very confusing game will appear here soon maybe hopefully

 imagine using an LLM, image generation, and a transformer in your game, but all locally! no need for APIs, or even internet access!
-Also, your energy consumption is limited to your laptop so you are even being sustainable!
+Also, your energy consumption is limited to your PC so you are even being sustainable!

 Inspired by 1001 Nights (go wishlist it!)